dean0x7d/pybinding/docs/tutorial/lattice.rst

 Further reading
 ---------------

+Additional features of the :class:`.Lattice` class are explained in the :doc:`Advanced Topics </advanced/lattice>` section.
 For more lattice specifications check out the :doc:`examples section </examples/lattice/index>`.

 Example